 All other councillors contribute to the meetings and report back to their classes.

 All Councillors are expected be courageous advocates for all children in St Mabyn and around the Globe.
 In St Mabyn the School Council will:

-A school councillor can resign from their post by speaking to the Head of the School.
+A school councillor can resign from their post by speaking to or writing to the Head of the School.
 If a Councillor is not acting according to the code of conduct they will be given a verbal warning, followed by a written warning and then finally asked to leave if conduct hasn't improved.

 Decisions of the school council

 A minimum of 5 councillors must be in attendance and voting at a meeting for any decision to be valid.
 Either the link teacher or other adult must also be in attendance.
 If a vote leads to a tie, the Chairperson will have the deciding vote.
 Link teachers or other adults may not vote in school council decisions.
 All members of the school will be informed of the decisions the school council has taken.